James Burton (conductor)

 James Burton (born 1974) is a British conductor and composer.
-He is currently the Boston Symphony Orchestra Choral Director and Conductor of the Tanglewood Festival Chorus.
-He also holds the position of Director of Orchestral Activities and Master Lecturer in Music at Boston University.
+He is currently the Boston Symphony Orchestra choral director and conductor of the Tanglewood Festival Chorus.

 Early life and education

-Born in London, Burton studied at Westminster Abbey Choir School and he became head chorister of the Choir of Westminster Abbey in 1987.
+Born in London, Burton studied at Westminster Abbey Choir School and he became head chorister of the choir of Westminster Abbey in 1987.
 He was awarded a music scholarship to Radley College, and a choral scholarship to St John's College, Cambridge, where his initial interest in conducting was encouraged by Christopher Robinson.
 Burton holds a master's degree from the Peabody Conservatory, where he studied orchestral conducting with Frederik Prausnitz and Gustav Meier.